-The world’s challenges are multi-disciplinary.
-Research for their solutions needs to be the same, argues Keith Harrison-Broninski
+The world’s challenges are inter-disciplinary.
+Research for their solutions needs to be the same, argues Keith Harrison-Broninski.

 Shortly after my book, Human Interactions, was published in 2004, I met with professors at a Management School that had recently received a donation to construct an impressive new building.
 So, I was expecting to enter an environment full of optimism, challenge, and energy.
 I set out my formal theory of collaborative work; the professors listened in silence.
 After the cursory debate that followed their parting comment was: “Well, good luck with changing the way people manage things.”